 I can do nothing on my own…because I seek not my own will but the will of him who sent me; and,

-Since doing the will of the Father was at the heart of Jesus’ mission, and since becoming like Him is the goal of our Sanctification, it stands to reason that doing the will of the Father must become the mission in our lives, as well.
-This, however, is something that is a lot easier said than done!
+Since doing the will of the Father was at the heart of Jesus’ mission, and since becoming like Him is the goal of our Sanctification, it stands to reason that doing the will of the Father must become the mission in our lives as well–something that is a lot easier said than done!

-That’s because, before coming to Christ, our wills and the actions they precipitated were dominated by our flesh—which is to say, by how we felt and by what we thought.
+That’s because, before coming to Christ, our wills and the actions they precipitated were dominated by our flesh—by how we felt and by what we thought.
 If our bodies hungered for or lusted after something—regardless of whether it was appropriate or beneficial; or, if our minds harbored certain thoughts about anyone or anything—regardless of whether they were true or not—our wills would initiate actions geared toward satisfying those feelings and vindicating those thoughts.
-In short, before our Salvation, with no access to or Godly input from our dormant spirits, our wills were like puppets whose strings were being pulled by our baser human instincts; instincts concerned with the pleasing and preservation of our unregenerate and ego-dominated selves.
-But, all this began to change the moment we said yes to Jesus and were Born Again.
+In short, before our Salvation, with no access to Godly input through our dormant spirits, our wills were like puppets whose strings were being pulled by our baser human instincts–instincts solely concerned with satisfying our unregenerate and ego-dominated selves.
+However, the moment we said yes to Jesus and were Born Again, all this began to change.

 Salvation and the Will of Man

-The goal of and long term impact of Salvation on our wills has been well described by Watchman Nee in his book The Spiritual Man, where he remarks…
+The goal of and long-term impact of Salvation on our wills has been well described by Watchman Nee in his book The Spiritual Man…

 What is salvation?
 It is none other than God saving man out of himself into Himself.
 Salvation has two facets: a cutting off and a uniting with.
 What is cut off is self; the uniting is with God.